seemoo-lab/chirpotle/README.md

 PYTHON=/opt/my-python/bin/python ./chirpotle.sh install
 ```

-The framework was tested on Debian Buster, but it should work on most other Linux distributions as well.
+The framework was tested on Debian Bullseye and we check basic functionality in GitHub Actions for Ubuntu 22.04 and 20.04, but it should work on most other Linux distributions as well.

 ### Nodes